Order Waiving License Renewal Requirements

 To protect and educate consumers of California through licensing, enforcement, and regulation of Doctors of

-The California Board of Podiatric Medicine (Board) strives to provide effective licensing and enforcement of podiatric physicians as a means
+The Podiatric Medical Board of California (Board) strives to provide effective licensing and enforcement of podiatric physicians as a means

 to protect the public from any unfit and incompetent doctors practicing